lilnasy/gratelets/packages/node-websocket/README.md

 ## Why astro-node-websocket?

 The `astro-node-websocket` integration allows you to handle WebSocket connections in your Astro project and deploy it on Node.js or a Node.js-compatible runtime.
 You no longer need to maintain a separate WebSocket server and complicated build processes to add realtime features.
-You can handle WebSocket requests directly in your API Routes, middleware, event in the frontmatter of your Astro pages.
+You can handle WebSocket requests directly in your API Routes, middleware, and even in the frontmatter of your Astro pages!

 As a fork of the official `@astrojs/node` adapter, it provides the same configuration options, and remains backwards compatible with its features and behavior.